 $ git log paper.texFinally, to remove a file or directory run

-$ git rm paper.texwhich deletes the file, but will also delete for you collaborators when they pull changes from the server.
+$ git rm paper.texwhich deletes the file, but will also delete it for you collaborators when they pull changes from the server.
 Note that removals should be explained in the commit log message (as should everything else!).

 Do not be afraid to commit changes!
 Git remembers everything before your commit, so it is virtually impossible to break anything.